lesagecl/Natural-Language-Processing/README.md

 </ul>

 ##### Exploratory Text Analysis (ETA)
-Performing ETA is a crucial first step for undertanding the underlying trends or differences among our data.
+Performing ETA is a crucial first step for understanding the underlying trends or differences among our data.
 It enables us to check hypotheses and generate key insights in a streamlined way.

 ##### Sentiment Analysis
 Sentinment analysis allows us to understand the emotions associated with words.
 By performing sentiment analysis on products, companies can often get insight to how a customer may respond to their product.